Black Faculty and Staff Association

 The Blue & Gold Spectrums Welcome Committee focuses on reaching out to newly hired employees to help them transition to University and surrounding community.
 We facilitate networking with colleagues and connect new hires with university and community resources.
 Additionally, the Blue & Gold Spectrums Committee would maintain the Welcome Guide for Underrepresented faculty and staff candidates.
 We also, upon request, meet with candidates for faculty and staff positions during the interview process and provide information about the University experience and life in Western Kentucky.
 Dr. Bellarmine Ezumah, Co-Chair; Phone: 270-809-3171 and Dr. Esther Malm, Co-Chair; Phone: 270-809-6360

-Black & Connected Committee (Professional Development) coming in Spring 2021*
+Black & Connected Committee (Professional Development)

 Membership & Book Scholarship Development Committee